mesur-io/post-quantum-signatures/draft-prorock-cose-post-quantum-signatures.md

 The following has NOT YET been added to the "JSON Web Key Types" registry:

-- "kty" Parameter Value: "PQK"
+- "kty" Parameter Value: "LWE"
 - Key Type Description: Base 64 encoded string key pairs
 - JOSE Implementation Requirements: Optional
 - Change Controller: IESG
+- Specification Document(s): Section 3 of this document (TBD)

+The following has NOT YET been added to the "JSON Web Key Types" registry:

+- "kty" Parameter Value: "NTRU"
+- Key Type Description: Base 64 encoded string key pairs
+- JOSE Implementation Requirements: Optional
+- Change Controller: IESG
+- Specification Document(s): Section 4 of this document (TBD)

+The following has NOT YET been added to the "JSON Web Key Types" registry:

+- "kty" Parameter Value: "HASH"
+- Key Type Description: Base 64 encoded string key pairs
+- JOSE Implementation Requirements: Optional
+- Change Controller: IESG
-- Specification Document(s): Section 2 of this document (TBD)
+- Specification Document(s): Section 5 of this document (TBD)

 The following has NOT YET been added to the "JSON Web Key Parameters"
 registry: